stateoftheartai/sotaai/docs/common/development.md

 library.

 ## Contribution Flow

+Regarding feature development or improvements, we adhere to the flow described below.

 **Step 1:** Make sure your local repo email match the email you use in Jira, in the repo run: